Net-ng/kansha/doc/contribute.rst

     #.
 Click on the green button "New issue".
     #.
 You will be asked to log in (or register) if you have not already done so.
     #.
-As title, enter a  short one-sentence summary that explains the problem.
+As title, enter a  short one-sentence summary that explains the problem, biginning with "[Bug]".
     #.
 As comment, tell us:

        * The version of the Kansha software on which you raised the bug (visible in the footer of your home page, or of the login page).